Stay ahead with the inics blog

 AI Use Case Inventory and Governance - Portfolio, Roles, Obligations

-Part 1 operationalized data quality.
-Part 2 established traceability as an architectural principle.
-Part 3 concludes the series with the question that, in practice, often needs to be answered first:
+Part 3/3 concludes the series with the question that, in practice, often needs to be answered first:

 Traceability by Design: Auditability Is Architecture, Not Documentation